Ancestral Rivers of the World

 cuts through the Taconic Mountains instead of “finding” an

 easier path somewhere else.

 (Delaware River on the New Jersey/Pennsylvania Border)

-The Delaware Water Gap was an important route for early
+The Delaware Water Gap was an important route for

 settlers that were headed west.
 Over geologic time the Delaware River

 had eroded a path though upturned layers of hard rock, and it was much